nanlabs/terraform-aws-starter/live/core/README.md

 ## Post Deployment Steps

-We have a few steps to test our deployment after it has been deployed.
-Since we use Parameter Store to store some relevant information and AWS Secrets Manager to store the connection information for our database, we need to make sure that these are working as expected.

-Also we need to make sure that we can access to the created Bastion Host and that we can connect to the database from there.

-> NOTE: In this example, we are using the `staging` environment and the `us-west-2` region.
+After deploying the infrastructure, perform the following steps to test the deployment:

 ### Accessing the Parameter Store

-We use the Parameter Store to store values such us IDs of resources that we create.
-For example, the ID of the VPC that we create is stored in the Parameter Store.
+Use the Parameter Store to retrieve stored values, such as the VPC ID:

 ```sh
 # Get the parameter value from the AWS Parameter Store